wowashuwow/wowashuwow.github.io/_posts/2022-1-7-how-to-build-your-own-website.md

 ---
 <center><i><a href="https://ideogram.ai/">Ideogram.ai</a> illustration</i></center><br>

-*Update: My website was running on WordPress using the Spearhead theme at the time of writing this guide.
+*Update: My website was running on WordPress using the Spearhead theme when I wrote this guide.
 I have since [moved to Jekyll]({{site.baseurl}}/blog/hello-world), but I still recommend WordPress for anybody looking to build a website.
-[Read more about the Spearhead theme](https://wordpress.com/blog/2020/10/29/spearhead/) to get a feel for it.
+[Check out the Spearhead theme](https://wordpress.com/blog/2020/10/29/spearhead/) to get a feel for it.
 PS.
 I just realized I really miss my old website!*

 <p class="has-large-font-size">If you want to build your own website or start your own blog but don't know where to begin, you have come to the right place.
 In this post I will show you how you can build a website that looks exactly like mine.
 It's quite simple, really.
 We will be building your website on WordPress.com.</p>